pauldennis2/TextQuest/JsonApiDoc.md

 * victory - Ends the game.
 Use with caution, I guess.
 * crackFloor - creates a Chasm obstacle and prevents retreating.
 The hero will be stuck unless they have Boots of Vaulting
 * removeChest - removes the chest from the current room (if applicable)
 * setDungeonCleared - Sets the dungeon to cleared status, meaning the hero can leave and save (see saving).
+* doTick - does one tick (see "Tick Tock Goes the Clock")
+* doTock - does one tock

 Hopefully soon we'll add many more possible events, and even the ability to create custom events.